-With Octopus Deploy you can deploy software to Windows servers, Linux servers, Microsoft Azure, AWS, an offline package drop, or cloud regions, or Kubernetes.
+With Octopus Deploy you can deploy software to Windows servers, Linux servers, Microsoft Azure, AWS, an offline package drop, or cloud regions.
 These machines and services are your deployment targets, and because software is typically deployed to more than one machine (or deployment target) Octopus organizes your deployment targets into groups called environments.
 Typical environments are Development, Test, and Production.

-You can manage your environments and deployment targets from the Infrastructure tab of the Octopus Web Portal.
+Your environments and deployment targets are managed from the Infrastructure tab of the Octopus Web Portal.

 Adding Deployment Targets to Environments